eegli/pampa.place/README.md

 You'll be taken through the steps to prepare your maps.
 GeoJSON files from other sources may not have the `name` property but it can easily be derived from another existing property.
 The utility will let you pick a property to use as `name`, clean up other unused properties and filter larger datasets, e.g. if you only want to include a specific country or region.

-Your shiny new maps will automatically be put into the `geojson` folder in the root directory.
-This folder is meant for processed files that are ready to be used in the game (the `raw` folder contains datasets from which other maps can be created).
-From there on, the final step is to include them in the source code.
+Your shiny new maps will automatically be available in the `geojson` folder.
+The final step is to include them in the source code.

 ## Adding maps to the game